-If you take your backyard cooking time pretty seriously and have a budget to match there is expanding range of pellet grills/smokers to consider.
-One such example is MAK GRILLS who I recently covered in my article on pellet grills made in the USA.
+If you take your backyard cooking time pretty seriously and have a budget to match, there is expanding range of pellet grills/smokers to consider.
+One such example is MAK GRILLS which I recently covered in my article on pellet grills made in the USA.
 Within that article, I stated I wanted to do a proper review of the full MAK GRILLS range, so here it is.
-MAK GRILLS have been producing their American made pellet grills since 2008 after the global financial recession encouraged them to diversify their steel fabrication business.
+MAK GRILLS have been producing their American-made pellet grills since 2008 after the global financial recession encouraged them to diversify their steel fabrication business.

 Introduction To MAK GRILLS

 A family/veteran-owned business based in Dallas, Oregon, MAK GRILLS are very proud to be offering a 100% American-made product.